The deadline to apply for the class of 2024 is extended to May 1, 2024.

 - Other extraordinary circumstances beyond the student’s control where continued attendance would create a substantial hardship for the student.

-A student granted a leave of absence under these provisions who resumes his or her education at an eligible institution, assuming he or she meets all other eligibility requirements at the time the leave of absence was granted, shall retain eligibility for a Promise Scholarship until the first of the following events:
+A student who meets all renewal requirements shall retain eligibility for a Promise Scholarship until the first of the following events:

-- The student receives eight semesters of Promise Scholarship assistance while enrolled in a baccalaureate degree program or graduates from the baccalaureate program.
+- The student receives eight semesters of Promise Scholarship assistance while enrolled in a baccalaureate degree program,graduates from the baccalaureate program or meets the requirements for graduation from the baccalaureate program.

 - The sum of the number of academic years from the date of the student’s initial selection as a Promise Scholarship recipient equals six years, except for military service provisions outlined under Section 5 of legislation outlining the rules and regulations of the Promise Scholarship Program.